Shah-Arsalan/The-dothraki-language-app/README.md

-This app will convert english into the dothraki language
+This  vanilla JS app will convert english into the dothraki language